Fourier-based potential theory without an explicit Green's function: The parabolic regularization strategy

 Taking the inverse Fourier transform of \cref{eq:pot_ps2d_floc,eq:pot_ps2d_fhis}, we write $\ul = \calF^{-1}[\ful]$ and $\uh = \calF^{-1}[\fuh]$.
-For the local part, our goal is to rewrite the representation so that the $\tau$–integral appears as the outermost integral, reflecting the underlying parabolic evolution and providing the form required for the asymptotic expansions in \cref{sec:mainresult}.
-We now justify that this rearrangement is valid, and interpret the resulting $\tau$–integral in the sense of distributions.
+For the local part, our goal is now to rewrite the representation so that the $\tau$–integral appears as the outermost integral, reflecting the underlying parabolic evolution and providing the form required for the asymptotic expansions in \cref{sec:mainresult}.

-The source density $F$ has compact support, thus the Paley--Wiener theorem implies that $\fF\in C^\infty(\Rd{2})$ and that all its derivatives have at most polynomial growth.
+The source density $F$ has compact support, thus the Paley--Wiener theorem \cite{hormander1976linear} implies that $\fF\in C^\infty(\Rd{2})$ and that all its derivatives have at most polynomial growth.
 It follows that $\fF\,\fhat{\phi}\in L^1(\Rd{2})$ for any $\phi\in\schwartz(\Rd{2})$.
 Moreover, for each $\tau>0$ we have